Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 Variant root canal anatomies.

-- An accessory canal is any branch of one of a root’s main canals that leads off to its own exit point on the root’s surface.
+- An accessory canal is a canal that branches off one of the tooth’s main canals and has its own separate exit point on the root’s surface.

-Somewhat arbitrarily, accessory canals are typically defined as canal branching found in the apical end (tip portion) of a tooth’s root (last 1/3 of the root or so).
+Somewhat arbitrarily, accessory canals are usually defined as canal branching located in the apical end (tip portion) of a tooth’s root (last 1/3 of the root or so).

-- A lateral canal is also technically an accessory canal.
-But, and again arbitrarily, usually defined as branching that occurs in the upper 2/3rds of a tooth’s root.
+- A lateral canal is technically an accessory canal.
+But, again arbitrarily, usually defined as branching found in the upper 2/3rds of a tooth’s root.

-As a point of difference, lateral canals often run horizontally from the central canal directly to the root’s side.
-In comparison, accessory canals might be considered to have a more split-off/branched configuration (see animation).
+- As a point of difference, lateral canals often run horizontally from the central canal directly to the root’s surface.
+In comparison, accessory canals typically have a more split-off or branching configuration.
+(See animation.)

-With both of the above variations, it’s common that the division of the canal isn’t identified (they typically aren’t observed on x-rays).
+With both of the above variations, it’s common that the canal branch isn’t identified by the dentist (they frequently can’t be observed on dental X-rays).
 And even when detected, it may be difficult, or even impossible, for the dentist to adequately treat (clean, shape, fill) the branch.

-If that’s the case, and just like with missed canals discussed above, the result will be one where some of the tooth’s root canal system is left ineffectually treated.
+If that’s the case, and just like with missed canals discussed above, the result will be one where some of the tooth’s root canal system is left untreated (or at least ineffectively treated).
 As a result, the deficient portion can provide a location where infection can persist and therefore act as a continued irritant to the tissues that surround the tooth’s root, ultimately leading to case failure.

 Incidence.

-The root canal systems of any and all teeth have the potential to include accessory canals in their configuration.
+The root canal system of any tooth has the potential to include accessory canals.
 (They form when tissues that play a role in root formation become entrapped during the calcification process.)
-And their existence is quite commonplace.
+And, in fact, their presence is quite commonplace.

 ▲ Section references – Ricucci